Skip to main content

 The Wolfpack Engineering Unleashed Incubator

-The Wolfpack Engineering Unleashed Community is pleased to invite you to register and attend its 2nd edition of the Wolfpack Engineering Unleashed incubator!
-This incubator will help you create value for and with your students through course activities and projects.
+The Wolfpack Engineering Unleashed Community will help you create value for and with your students through course activities and projects.
 Discover how the 6 C’s: Curiosity, Connections, Creating Value, Communication, Collaboration, and Character, can develop your teaching methods, increase student motivation, and improve learning outcomes.
-This workshop is an opportunity to join a community of faculty equipping students with the skills they need to make an impact on the world.
+This workshop is an opportunity to join a community of faculty equipping students with the skills they need to impact the world.

-Join us on Monday, May 6th, and Tuesday, May 7th, 2024, at NC State’s Centennial Campus in Engineering Building II, Room 3001, Dean Suite.
+The annual May workshop is hosted on NC State’s Centennial Campus in Engineering Building II, Room 3001, Dean Suite.
 Led by NC State College of Engineering and NC State College of Natural Resources Faculty Members Drs.
 Anna Howard, Nathalie Lavoine, and Kate Saul.
 The workshop is sponsored by the Kern Entrepreneurial Engineering Network (KEEN) and NC State Engineering Office of Faculty Development and Success.
-To register and apply, scan the QR code or see here.
+Registration will open in Spring 2025.

-For event questions, please contact Anna Howard at anna_howard@ncsu.edu.
+For questions, please contact Anna Howard at anna_howard@ncsu.edu.

 Monthly